asdian/CS1.6-Tuts/CS1.6 Base Game Tut.md

 > [!CAUTION]
 > This guide is only for single player mode (offline).

+### System Requirements
+- The same as listed from [CS1.6 Steam Page](https://store.steampowered.com/app/10/CounterStrike/)
+- Video card / graphics that supports DX11 and OpenGL 4.2+

 ### Setting up the base game.

 1. Download and install this specific version of CS1.6 [here](https://archive.org/details/counter-strike-1.6_202106). ([Why?](#why-must-3266))